irfanalidv/Credit-Card-Fraud-Detection/README.md

 The datasets contain transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
 Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015

-The datasets contain transactions made by credit cards in September 2013 by European cardholders.
-This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
-Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
-Calibrating Probability with Undersampling for Unbalanced Classification.
-In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015

 - 1.check overall dataset and convert 'class' as factor variables
 - 2.Taking care of missing data